Grape expectations: This Davie lawmaker really wants muscadine juice in schools

 House Bill 67, which was filed last week by state Rep. Julia Howard, has to clear the House Agriculture, Education K-12 and Rules and Operations committee before qualifying for a floor vote.
 The mandate would begin at the start of the 2023-24 school year if the bill is signed into law.

-Howard, a Republican who represents Davie, Rowan and Yadkin counties, could not be reached for comment about HB 67.
+Howard, a Republican who represents Davie, Rowan and Yadkin counties, could not be reached for comment.

 The measure — also known as the “Encourage Healthy NC Food in Schools” bill — is very similar to language in House Bill 136, which overwhelmingly cleared the House in March 2021 only to be shelved by the Senate for the remainder of the 2021 and 2022 sessions.